Road construction practices

 Use of porous pavement and porous concrete

-Minneapolis is a partner in the Local Road Research Board and is a participant in the MN Road Study as a way of testing new paving materials.
+Minneapolis is a partner in the Local Road Research Board.
+It is also testing new paving materials by participating in the MN Road Study.

 The City has completed 5 projects so far with variable degrees of success.
 Examples include 54 th Street parking bays and Edgewater Park.
 Minneapolis will continue to partner with the Local Road Research Board on testing new paving materials.